-Credit valuation assessment (CVA) risk
+• Credit valuation assessment (CVA) risk

-"Credit valuation adjustment" or "CVA" means an adjustment to the mid-market valuation of the portfolio of transactions carried out with a counterparty.
-The adjustment reflects the current market value of the counterparty's credit risk to the institution, but not the current market value of the institution's credit risk to the counterparty.
-In this way, the capital requirements for CVA risk are calculated for all OTC derivatives, with the exception of credit derivatives recognised for the purpose of reducing credit risk-weighted exposure amounts.
 The CVA risk was not classified as materially relevant either due to the inexistence of a significant derivatives portfolio or due to the quantification of the minimum capital requirement for its coverage.
 In this sense, it was included, but maintaining the constant value in relation to the prudential reporting (COREP) under Pillar 1 of Basel.

-Compliance Risk
+• Compliance Risk

 Compliance risk corresponds to a subcategory of operational risk.
-In this sense, the Standardised Measurement Approach - SMA method will allow us to measure an estimate of capital to be allocated to Compliance Risk, having as pillars the simplicity and comparability inherent to a standardised approach.
-The Compliance risk methodology begins with an analysis by conducting a qualitative questionnaire in terms of compliance risk, operational risk and risk of information systems, so each questionnaire is assigned a value for the weighting.
+In this sense, the Standardised Measurement Approach - SMA method allows us to measure an estimate of capital to be allocated to Compliance Risk, having as pillars the simplicity and comparability inherent to a standardised approach.

+The specific methodology associated with Compliance risk begins with an analysis through the completion of a qualitative questionnaire at the level of compliance risk, operational risk and information systems risk, whereby each questionnaire is assigned a value for the weighting.
 Internal capital requirements for Compliance risk are calculated based on the weighting of the questionnaire for each risk in the total amount of internal capital requirements for operational risk.